Prevention of Sexual Harassment, Exploitation and Abuse Policy

 - Incidents of SHEA can be reported orally or in writing.
 A reporting form is included to guide a written report, but its use is not mandatory.

-- The complainant who is reporting an actual or suspected incident of SHEA, should report that information to the Senior Advisor of HR, a Director or the ED, or to any supervisor to whom the complainant is comfortable making the disclosure.
+- The complainant who is reporting an actual or suspected incident of SHEA, should report that information to the Executive Director (firstname.lastname@example.org) or the Senior Advisor of Human Resources (email@example.com) or report the incident to any director or supervisor to whom the complainant is comfortable making the disclosure.
 If the complainant is not comfortable reporting directly to an individual, they may complete an anonymous report at www.stephenlewisfoundation.org/reporting.

 - The report of the incident should ideally include the following information: